-Together these plans support one another and help the University to effectively handle emergencies and restore operations following and incident.
+Together these plans support one another and help the University to effectively handle emergencies and restore operations following an incident.

-7. What does a BCP do for our department?
+8. What does a BCP do for our department?

-- It addresses actions to be taken before, during and after a disruption of business functions. - It spells out in detail the what, who, how and when of a recovery plan. - It reduces liability and disruption to normal business operations while assisting with the decision making process. - It helps your department prepare for a broad range of events and disasters.
+- It addresses actions to be taken before, during and after a disruption of business functions. - It spells out in detail the what, who, how and when of a recovery plan.

+- It reduces liability and disruption to normal business operations while assisting with the decision making process. - It helps your department prepare for a broad range of events and disasters.

-8. Should we appoint a departmental business continuity manager?
+9. Should we appoint a departmental business continuity manager?

 Yes, typically an upper level staff member.
 The role is part project manager, part group facilitator and will be the contact person for business continuity issues.
+A list of current BCP managers is available on our Emergency Management Planning Team SharePoint Site

-9. Who should be in the planning group?
+10. Who should be in the planning group?

-Members in your department performing critical tasks or roles and who understand how your department operates should be considered for your planning group.
+Members in your department performing critical tasks or roles, and who understand how your department operates should be considered for your planning group.

-10. How long does it take to create a business continuity plan?
+11. How long does it take to create a business continuity plan?

-Time frames vary based on the individual department and the critical business processes that they perform.
+Time frames vary based on the individual department and the essential business processes that they perform.
 Developing your plan should in reality take approximately 1-2 months.
 Our experience is that longer time frames do not produce better plans.
 Most of this time will be spent developing priorities and action items.
-Once completed, inputting the information and supporting documentation into your departments BCP folder on the SharePoint site takes little to no time.
+Once completed, inputting the information and supporting documentation into the CPOtracker software takes little to no time.

-11. How can we craft a plan to handle unknown circumstances?
+12. How can we craft a plan to handle unknown circumstances?

 The university takes an all-hazards approach to business continuity planning.
-That's because most events (earthquake, fire, pandemic, human sabotage) will affect our functioning in similar ways: they will temporarily prevent us from using some of the resources to which we have become accustomed.
+That's because most events (earthquake, fire, pandemic, etc.) will affect our functioning in similar ways: they will temporarily prevent us from using some of the resources to which we have become accustomed.
 These resources include: